202212-GIZ-YE-FEW/recoded_student-store_codeForce-cap/README.md

--  **Mohammed Al-Qershi:** I learned how to use Next.js and Tailwind CSS to build a responsive web application.
-I also learned how to use the i18next library to add internationalization to the application.
-I also learned how to use the Husky tool to run Prettier and ESLint before committing changes to the repository.
+-  **Mohammed Al-Qershi:** As a user front-end developer, I gained extensive experience in using Next.js and Tailwind CSS to build responsive web applications.
+Throughout my work, I also learned how to use the i18next library to implement internationalization in the application.
+Additionally, I honed my skills in utilizing the Husky tool to ensure that Prettier and ESLint run smoothly before committing any changes to the repository.
+Working with these tools has helped me to create high-quality, robust, and user-friendly web applications that meet the needs of the end users.
+I have also gained a deep understanding of the importance of accessibility and user experience in developing web applications and the best practices to follow to ensure that the applications are accessible to everyone.
+Overall, my experience as a specialist user front-end developer has taught me how to create cutting-edge web applications that are not only visually appealing but also highly functional and accessible to all users.